Ju EF 128

 the outcome and there will be more resin kits in my future builds.
 The

-kit was rather sparsely detailed and I could have gone nuts dressing it
+kit was rather sparsely detailed and I could have gone nuts dressing

-never got beyond the mock up stage.
+that never got beyond the mock up stage.

 Links to kit build or reviews